Dual-distribution discrepancy with self-supervised refinement for anomaly detection in medical images: Experiments

 \subsubsection{AS histograms}

 To show the discriminative capability of different methods, we visualize the histograms of their AS for normal and abnormal images in Fig.~\ref{histogram} using AE as the backbone.
-The overlaps of normal and abnormal histograms indicate samples with the same anomaly score but different categories, thus indistinguishable.
-The $\chi^2$-distance shown in figures measures the difference between the histograms of normal and abnormal images.
-Therefore, higher difference between the anomaly scores of normal and abnormal images will result in less overlaps and larger $\chi^2$-distance, indicating stronger discriminative capability.
-Based on these analysis and observation, we can draw the conclusion that the proposed DDAD is better than previous reconstruction methods and our ASR-Net is effective.
-Specifically, the performance of different methods (anomaly scores) can be ranked from better to worse as: $\mathcal{R}_{dual}$ and $\mathcal{R}_{intra}$ \textgreater $\mathcal{A}_{inter}$ and $\mathcal{A}_{intra}$ \textgreater $\mathcal{A}_{rec}$, which is consistent with our experimental results.
+The overlaps of normal and abnormal histograms indicate samples with the same AS but different categories; thus, they are indistinguishable.
+The $\chi^2$-distance shown in the figure measures the difference between the histograms of normal and abnormal images.
+Therefore, a larger difference between the ASs of normal and abnormal images will result in fewer overlaps and a larger $\chi^2$-distance, indicating stronger discriminative capability.
+Based on these analyses and observations, we can draw the conclusion that the proposed DDAD is superior to previous reconstruction methods and our ASR-Net is effective.
+The performance of different methods (ASs) can be ranked from better to worse as: $\mathcal{R}_{dual}$ and $\mathcal{R}_{intra}$ \textgreater $\mathcal{A}_{inter}$ and $\mathcal{A}_{intra}$ \textgreater $\mathcal{A}_{rec}$, which is consistent with our experimental results.